tlpss/Cloth-Dataset/README.md

 #### Obtaining desired dataset formats

-To create COCO keypoints datasets, we use the `airo-dataset-tools` package and perform following steps:
+To create COCO keypoints datasets, we use the [`airo-dataset-tools`](https://github.com/airo-ugent/airo-mono/tree/main/airo-dataset-tools) package and take the following steps:

 1. Export the dataset annotations from cvat in their image format and save the file in the parent directory of the dataset images
 2. create a coco categories file that describes the semantic classes, using the `scripts/create_coco_categories.py` script.